christinelinster/christinelinster/README.md

 ## ⚙️ Technical Focus

 I develop full-stack applications that merge technical depth with business insight, ensuring solutions are built with scalability, clarity, and purpose in mind.
 Recently, I built a full-stack travel planning app with Python, Flask, Jinja templates, psycopg2, and PostgreSQL, hosted on Render.
-I also love to learn and explore possibilities to integrate AI technologies.
+I love to learn and explore possibilities to integrate AI technologies.

 | Layer | Technology |
 |-------|-------------|